Almha10/Coffee-Sales-Time-Series-Analysis/README.md

 ## 🎥 Presentation
 This project was presented as part of a final presentation demonstrating insights and forecasting results.

-## 🚀 Future Improvements
+## This project can be extended into a real-world business solution by:
-- Deploy as an interactive dashboard
+- Deploy the model as an interactive dashboard (Streamlit / Power BI)
-- Apply advanced forecasting models (ARIMA, Prophet)
+- Implement advanced forecasting models (ARIMA, Prophet)
-- Real-time data integration
+- Integrate real-time data for continuous predictions